The Advantage Title Home Buyers’ Guide

 Your owner’s title policy will protect you up to the full purchase price of your new home.

 This coverage does not increase with the value of your home; however, your owner’s policy can be updated for your new appraised value at any time.
-Enhanced owner’s policies are available which do increase as your home value rises up to 150% of the original value.
+Enhanced owner’s policies are available which do increase as your home value rises to 150% of the original value.
 Contact us to learn the many other benefits of an Enhanced policy such as fraud protection.

 What does Advantage Title need to get my purchase order started?